 Keeping the cycle short and including plenty of developer feedback in the planning lets the team adjust and focus.
 More importantly, it prevents issues from building up.

 Power BI dashboards help managers have full information on all of the projects at a glance.
-Such a helicopter view allows them to constantly monitor the project status and main KPIs on the top level and react quickly to the potential pain points.
+Such a helicopter view allows them to constantly monitor the project status and main KPIs on the top level and react quickly to potential pain points.

-For any business, it’s undoubtedly very important to have a big picture of a project, a number of projects or their team’s performance.
-The more relevant datasource a company chooses to integrate into business analytics, the more likely for them to reach a complete understanding of business performance and actions they can take.
+For any business, it’s undoubtedly very important to have a big picture of a project, a number of projects, or their team’s performance.
+The more relevant data source a company chooses to integrate into business analytics, the more likely for them to reach a complete understanding of business performance and actions they can take.

 From this perspective, having an easy and compatible tool to connect Jira and Power BI becomes a business advantage.
 Being able to easily build a project or team dashboard without a need for Jira administration knowledge or permission outside a certain project, definitely increases the project team involvement and overall productivity.

-In this post we’ve explained how to set up this integration with the Power BI Connector for Jira from Alpha Serve.
+In this post, we’ve explained how to set up this integration with the Power BI Connector for Jira from Alpha Serve.